luanpotter/shattered-wilds/docs/arcane.md

 Depending on the chosen School and desired effect, spells can be instantaneous, meaning they are done after the Casting Time over which the Components are executed; or they can be held in Concentration.
 While Concentrating, the Caster cannot take any actions with the Concentrate trait (such as other Spells).
 A Caster can always just drop Concentration at will.
 See more details about which types of effects can be instantaneous or not under Augmentations > Duration below.

 As with any other Concentrate Action, if the Caster is disrupted during concentration (or during the Spell Casting), they must roll a Tenacity check to sustain Concentration or finalize the cast.
-See more details on the [Actions](/docs/actions.md) page.
+See more details on the [[Action | Actions]] page.

 ## Contested Checks